django-cms/django-cms/docs/how_to/contributing.rst

     class SimplePluginTestCase(CMSTestCase):
         pass

-Let's try to run it (given you've setup correctly your environment as in `start-contributing`_:
+Let's try to run it:

 .. code-block:: bash

     python develop.py test cms.SimplePluginTestCase

-This will call the new test case class only and it's hany when creating new tests and iterating quickly throught the steps.
+This will call the new test case class only and it's handy when creating new tests and iterating quickly throught the steps.
 A full test run (``python develop.py test``) is required before opening a pull request.